 World Cup: Tite tight-lipped on line-up for Cameroon clash

 Brazil's Antony (left) and Bruno Guimaraes could be given a chance to start against Cameroon.
-PHOTO: AFP

-DOHA – With Brazil having already qualified for the World Cup round of 16, coach Tite is expected to rotate his squad for their final Group G match against Cameroon on Friday, with a view to keeping some players fresh for a likely last-16 match on Monday if they finish top of their group.
+With Brazil having already qualified for the World Cup round of 16, coach Tite is expected to rotate his squad for their final Group G match against Cameroon on Friday, with a view to keeping some players fresh for a likely last-16 match on Monday if they finish top of their group.

 The Brazilians lead the group on six points, while Switzerland are second with three.
 Cameroon and Serbia have a point each.

-With their ticket already booked for the knockout stage, Brazil can rest players and wait for the return of others including Neymar, Alex Sandro and Danilo from injury.
+With their ticket already booked for the knockout stage, Brazil can rest players and wait for the return of others, including Neymar, Alex Sandro and Danilo, from injury.

-Juventus left-back Alex Sandro suffered a hip injury in Brazil’s 1-0 win over Switzerland, while Paris Saint-Germain forward Neymar and Juventus right-back Danilo picked up ankle injuries in the opening 2-0 win over Serbia.
-Brazil team doctor Rodrigo Lasmar has given no specific timetable for their return.
+while Paris Saint-Germain forward Neymar and Juventus right-back Danilo picked up ankle injuries in the opening 2-0 victory over Serbia.

-“Brazil has 26 great athletes and a great team.
-Who will play?
-There’s Fabinho from Liverpool, Ederson from Manchester City, Gabriel Martinelli and Gabriel Jesus from Arsenal… There’s a lot of competition,” said Tite on Thursday of his bench players.
+“Who will play?
+There’s Fabinho from Liverpool, Ederson from Manchester City, Gabriel Martinelli and Gabriel Jesus from Arsenal,” said Tite of his bench players on Thursday.

-“I try to give them the best conditions to compete at the highest level, but I won’t go into depth to give you an answer.
+“There’s a lot of competition.
+I try to give them the best conditions to compete at the highest level, but I won’t go into depth to give you an answer.

 “I have to give the players a chance, prepare everyone.
 Our goal is for the players to feel valued.
 It is an opportunity for them to show all their quality.”